danangekal/gatsby-starter-default-typescript/README.md

   Gatsby's typescript default starter
 </h1>

+This starter is based on [gatsby-starter-default](https://github.com/gatsbyjs/gatsby-starter-default).
 Kick off your project with this default boilerplate.
-This starter is based on gatsby-starter-default & ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.

 _Have another more specific idea?
-You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/starters/?)._
+You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._

 ## 🚀 Quick start